emqx/emqx-plugin-template/README.md

     └── my_emqx_plugin_sup.erl
 ```

-* `src` - The code of the plugin's OTP application.
+* `Makefile` - The entry point for building the plugin.
+* `README.md` - Documentation placeholder.
+* `rebar.config` - The rebar3 configuration file used to build the application and pack it into a release.
+* `scripts` - Helper scripts for the `Makefile`.
 * `priv` - The directory for the plugin's configuration files and configuration schema.
 It contains some example files.
-* `rebar.config` - The rebar3 configuration file used to build the application and pack it into a release.
-* `Makefile` - The entry point for building the plugin.
-* `scripts` - Helper scripts for the `Makefile`.
-* `README.md` - Documentation placeholder.
-* `LICENSE` - The plugin's sample license file.
+* `src` - The code of the plugin's OTP application.

 #### `rebar.config`